firebase/firebase-ios-sdk/Functions/README.md

 # Cloud Functions for Firebase iOS SDK

+## To run unit tests

+Choose the FirebaseFunctions_Tests scheme and press Command-u.

-## To run tests.
+## To run integration tests

-Before running tests, you'll need to start a backend emulator for the integration tests to talk to.
+Before running the integration tests, you'll need to start a backend emulator for them to talk to.

 1. Make sure you have `npm` installed.
 2. Run the backend startup script: `Backend/start.sh`